neurodata/neurodata.io/content/about/agreements.md

-## Priviledges and Responsibilities
+## Privileges and Responsibilities

 ### Birthday Privileges
 On the day of a lab members' birthday, all other members shall refer to them as "Your Supreme Superbity."
-Also, all lab members must spontaneously breakout into an enthusiastic chicken dance at their command.
+Also, all lab members must spontaneously break out into an enthusiastic chicken dance at their command.

 ### Other Privileges & Responsibilities

 We collectively co-create our community.
 Being a part of this community affords us access to many amazing resources.
 Associated with access to those resources and privileges are a number of responsibilities.

-- The priviledge of being an official member of the team comes with the responsibility of
+- The privilege of being an official member of the team comes with the responsibility of
     - being physically present in the lab 2+ days/week for all full weeks in the academic calendar, modulo vacations, disease, or family emergencies,
     - responding to other lab members queries in a timely fashion (e.g., within a week),
-    - posting any papers (in which I am the first author) to a pre-print server no later than the date of submission,
+    - posting any papers (in which I am the first author) to a preprint server no later than the date of submission,
     - making any code necessary to reproduce the figures in any paper I write open access no later than the date of submission to pre-print server,
     - updating our lab cv no later than one week after posting new papers, revisions, presentations, etc.,
     - proposing updates our agreements/etc. whenever potential improvements are envisioned, and
     - make reasonable effort to attend official lab events.
-- The priviledge of being a senior member of the team (have successfully submitted >=1 first author peer-reviewed manuscript on our team) comes with the responsibility of accepting a buddy mentee.
+- The privilege of being a senior member of the team (have successfully submitted >=1 first author peer-reviewed manuscript on our team) comes with the responsibility of accepting a buddy mentee.
 The responsibility associated with this mentee will be to onboard the mentee.
 There is lots of literature to suggest this is good for everyone on the team, for example, see [here](https://hbr.org/2018/12/to-retain-new-hires-spend-more-time-onboarding-them) and [here](https://hbr.org/2019/06/every-new-employee-needs-an-onboarding-buddy).
-- The priviledge of being a PhD or postdoc comes with the additional responsibility of
+- The privilege of being a PhD or postdoc comes with the additional responsibility of
     - attending weekly lab meeting regularly,
     - presenting at lab meeting once per cycle,
     - applying to present at a conference annually
-- The priviledge of being a postdoc comes with the responsibility of applying for funding to cover each year you are here,  targeting a solicitation >3 months in advance.
+- The privilege of being a postdoc comes with the responsibility of applying for funding to cover each year you are here,  targeting a solicitation >3 months in advance.
 - The privilege of being funded by a grant comes with the responsibility for contributing to all grant related agreements, including making/giving talks, attending grant meetings, regular reporting, and any other agreements specified in the grant.
-- The privilege of accessing commerical cloud resources comes with the responsibility of first
+- The privilege of accessing commercial cloud resources comes with the responsibility of first
    -  try things locally on your computer, then
    - try things locally on institutional resources, then
    - write (not win) an [AWS Cloud Credits for Research grant](https://aws.amazon.com/research-credits/) for $10k for small projects, and check the status every three months, then
-   - educate oneself about proper use of commerical cloud resources, then
+   - educate oneself about proper use of commercial cloud resources, then
    - try things on commercial clouds for which we have credits, then
-   - spend grant money on additional commerical cloud resources.
+   - spend grant money on additional commercial cloud resources.

 ### Individual Responsibilities

 - Weekly lab meeting: Ross
 - Semi-annual social events: Ronan